 (2) Select an appropriate index or indexes.

-by a single PPI series.
-Often, however, users may prefer to escalate on the basis of
+PPI series.
+Often, however, users prefer to escalate on the basis of

-several data series, including some from other
+several data series, including data from other Government

-materials and supplies are escalated with one or more PPIs, while costs of labor
+and supplies are escalated with one or more PPIs, while costs of labor

 are escalated with other BLS series such as the Employment Cost

 Index.3 In such cases, the escalation clause should specify the percentage weight given to

 each index in calculating the total escalation amount.
 (See detailed

-discussion under guideline 9d.)
+discussion under guideline (9)(d).)

 the costs for providing a particular product or service, rather